 Halve the percentage required for literacy.
 Write down this percentage.
 Roll d% against this number whenever the character encounters a new language on the adventure, to see if he knows it.
 This score is kept in lieu of determining a list of starting languages (but once you determine that he knows a language, record it here).

 Skills are usually used when deciding whether a character is a “professional” or “skilled” at something (this is one of the modifiers on the resolution tables).
 Each has three possibilities: the character can perform the skill, the character can perform the skill well, and the character cannot perform the skill.
-I recommend you write the following values: “Yes,” “Well,” and “No.” The skills are riding, swimming, climbing, tracking, stealing, and singing.
+You can write each skill name and set it to “Yes,” “No,” and “Well,” or you can just write the names of the skills known and mark the ones known well as “expert.”
+The skills are riding, swimming, climbing, tracking, stealing, and singing.

 Note that you do not roll the listed percentages when the character tries to do something.
 When an unfree peasant tries to steal, he does not have a 50% chance of success.
 This percentage is rolled at character creation to determine if he has skill in stealing.